 At the University of California - Berkeley, students studying ethnomusicology can either pursue a graduate degree through the school's music department or focus on a specialty track in ethnomusicology through the school's graduate anthropology program.

-The University of California - Berkeley (UC - Berkeley) is one of the top ethnomusicology graduate schools in the United States and the university is ranked 20th on U.S. News and World Report's 2015 list of top national universities in the United States.
+The University of California - Berkeley (UC - Berkeley) is one of the top ethnomusicology graduate schools in the United States, and the university is tied at 20th on U.S. News and World Report's 2017 list of top national universities in the United States.

-The University of California - Los Angeles (UCLA) is listed as the 23rd best school in the nation according to U.S. News and World Report's 2015 list of top national universities in America.
-Like UC - Berkeley, UCLA also offers a M.A. in Ethnomusicology and a Ph.D. in Ethnomusicology.
+The University of California - Los Angeles (UCLA) is tied as the 24th best school in the nation, according to U.S. News and World Report's 2017 list of top national universities in America.
+Like UC - Berkeley, UCLA also offers an M.A. in Ethnomusicology and a Ph.D. in Ethnomusicology.